johnwcowan/r7rs-work/CompoundObjectsCowan.md

 determines the compound object's overall type and any associated key-value properties.
 A compound object may contain more than one such subobject.

+## Rationale (FIXME)

+Compound conditions form a type disjoint from the base types described in report section on “Base types”.
+A simple condition describes a single aspect of an exceptional situation.
+A compound condition represents multiple aspects of an exceptional situation as a list of simple conditions, its components.
+Most of the operations described in this section treat a simple condition identically to a compound condition with itself as its own sole component.
+For a subtype t of &condition, a condition of type t is either a record of type t or a compound condition containing a component of type t.

 ## Procedures

 `(make-compound ` *list*`)`